 CONCLUSION

 Even though most children born preterm survive without CP, this study provides further evidence that children born extremely preterm are at higher risk of subtler neurological problems than their peers.
-Importantly, this has relevance for their daily activities and for general cognitive abilities and behavioural function.
+Importantly, this has relevance for their daily activities, and is associated with impairment of general cognitive abilities and behavioural function.

 ACKNOWLEDGEMENTS